rism-digital/rism.info/_posts/en/2016-11/2016-11-10-music-incipit-searchesthe-incipit-search-in-the.md

 Underneath the search boxes is a virtual piano keyboard.
 This can also be used to input music incipits.
 ![Incipit search with keyboard](/resources-old-website/news/incipit_search_keyboard_965_415.jpg)

-- The piano keyboard enablesa chromatic search and takes into account exact half steps.
+- The piano keyboard enables a chromatic search and takes into account exact half steps.

 - All enharmonic tones are also searched: the black key for the note **F-sharp** also searches for the note **G-flat** - even when **xF** appears in the search field.

-- Here it is also possible to search for incipits using the original notes or you canselect the transposition option.
+- Here it is also possible to search for incipits using the original notes or you can select the transposition option.

 - You can combine this field with other fields, such as composer or title.